shabin5785/Webpack_Learn/README.md

 - now usually we include the base bundle in our html file.
 We are not including all split bundles.
 INcluding them manually is diffcult.
 We have a webpack plugin, that can look for the bundles and inject them to our html file.

+- we give the html doc to the plugin config, so that it can inject scripts to it.

+- the plugin takes the html files, injects scripts and then creates a new html file in dist directory with the scripts included.